What Local SEO Citations Are (+ 7 Ways to Build Them)

 - Facebook (learn how to create a Facebook business page)

-- Better Business Bureau, or BBB (find out how to become BBB-accredited)
+- Better Business Bureau, aka BBB (find out how to become BBB-accredited)

-In addition to these general business directories, it’s probable that there are industry- and location-specific listings to which you could also add your company information.
-In fact, the sheer number of potential directories to list your business in could be overwhelming.
-Start with a manageable list and work to add new listings each month, or consider using some of the platforms or outsourced services we discuss below to help.
+In addition to general business directories, look for industry- and location-specific directories where someone might search for a business like yours.
+If adding and managing a lot of business listings seems overwhelming, start with a manageable list .
+Then work to add new listings each month, or consider using some of the platforms or outsourced services we discuss below to help.

 Did you know?
 A study by BrightLocal found that the highest-ranked local businesses had an average of 85 citations.
 While you may not want to manage dozens of directory listings, the more accurate the local citations you have, the better you will likely rank.